 PETER J. BADDOO

-I am an applied mathematician at MIT.
-My main research interests are currently:
+Peter was an applied mathematician at MIT.
+His main research interests were:

 • Complex function theory